 You probably heard of a Traditional and a Roth IRA.
-You might not know there are different types of IRAs.
+You might not know there are different types of IRAs to consider.

-- Pre-tax accounts include Traditional, SEP and SIMPLE IRAs.
+- Pre-tax retirement accounts include Traditional, SEP and SIMPLE IRAs.

 - 401k’s can hold both pre-tax and after-tax funds.

 - Inherited IRAs retain the tax basis of the account when it was set up by the original account holder.